uttaravadina/exercises/js-exercises/account-dataset/README.md

     Ohio
     Georgia
     Delaware
-  take each `amount` and add 18.9% interest to it rounded to the nearest cent and then sum it all up into one value saved to `sumOfInterests`
+  take each `amount` and take 18.9% interest of it rounded to the nearest cent and then sum it all up into one value saved to `sumOfInterests`

 - **higherStateSums()**